Hideki Tojo: Early service as officer

-In 1924, Tojo was greatly offended by the Immigration Control Act passed by the American Congress banning all Asian immigration into the United States with many congressmen and senators openly saying the act was necessary because the Asians worked harder than whites.
-He wrote with bitterness at the time that American whites would never accept Asians as equals and "It [the Immigration Control Act] shows how the strong will always put their own interests first.
-Japan, too, has to be strong to survive in the world".
+In 1924, Tojo was greatly offended by the Immigration Control Act, which was passed by the US Congress.
+It banned all Asian immigration into the United States, with many representatives and senators openly saying the act was necessary because Asians worked harder than whites.
+He wrote with bitterness at the time that American whites would never accept Asians as equals: "It [the Immigration Control Act] shows how the strong will always put their own interests first.
+Japan, too, has to be strong to survive in the world."

 By 1928, he was bureau chief of the Japanese Army and was shortly thereafter promoted to colonel.
 He began to take an interest in militarist politics during his command of the 8th Infantry Regiment.
 Reflecting the imagery often used in Japan to describe people in power, he told his officers that they were to be both a "father" and a "mother" to the men under their command.
 Tojo often visited the homes of the men under his command, assisted his men with personal problems, and made loans to officers short of money.
-Like many other Japanese officers, he disliked Western cultural influence in Japan, which was often disparaged as resulting in the ero-guro-nansensu ("eroticism, grotesquerie and nonsense") movement as he complained about such forms of "Western decadence" like young couples holding hands and kissing in public, which were undermining traditional values necessary to uphold the kokutai.
+Like many other Japanese officers, he disliked Western cultural influence in Japan, which was often disparaged as resulting in the ero guro nansensu ("eroticism, grotesquerie and nonsense") movement as he complained about such forms of "Western decadence" like young couples holding hands and kissing in public, which were undermining traditional values necessary to uphold the kokutai.